-Get ready to talk about structures and storyboards.
+Get ready to talk about live video structure and storyboards.
 These are the building blocks for remote live streaming so that you can stand out from the sea of sameness and show your clients what you can do for them.

 In this post, we’ll cover